Intertidal ecology: Environment

 Intertidal organisms are also especially prone to desiccation during periods of emersion.
 Again, mobile organisms avoid desiccation in the same way as they avoid extreme temperatures: by hunkering down in mild and moist refuges.
 Many intertidal organisms, including Littorina snails, prevent water loss by having waterproof outer surfaces, pulling completely into their shells, and sealing shut their shell opening.
 Limpets (Patella) do not use such a sealing plate but occupy a home-scar to which they seal the lower edge of their flattened conical shell using a grinding action.
 They return to this home-scar after each grazing excursion, typically just before emersion.
 On soft rocks, these scars are quite obvious.
 Still other organisms, such as the algae Ulva and Porphyra, are able to rehydrate and recover after periods of severe desiccation.

 The level of salinity can also be quite variable.
 Low salinities can be caused by rainwater or river inputs of freshwater.
 Estuarine species must be especially euryhaline, or able to tolerate a wide range of salinities.
 High salinities occur in locations with high evaporation rates, such as in salt marshes and high intertidal pools.
 Shading by plants, especially in the salt marsh, can slow evaporation and thus ameliorate salinity stress.
 In addition, salt marsh plants tolerate high salinities by several physiological mechanisms, including excreting salt through salt glands and preventing salt uptake into the roots.

 In addition to these exposure stresses (temperature, desiccation, and salinity), intertidal organisms experience strong mechanical stresses, especially in locations of high wave action.
 There are myriad ways in which the organisms prevent dislodgement due to waves.
 Morphologically, many mollusks (such as limpets and chitons) have low-profile, hydrodynamic shells.
 Types of substrate attachments include mussels' tethering byssal threads and glues, sea stars' thousands of suctioning tube feet, and isopods' hook-like appendages that help them hold on to intertidal kelps.
 Higher profile organisms, such as kelps, must also avoid breaking in high flow locations, and they do so with their strength and flexibility.
 Finally, organisms can also avoid high flow environments, such as by seeking out low flow microhabitats.
 Additional forms of mechanical stresses include ice and sand scour, as well as dislodgment by water-borne rocks, logs, etc.

-For each of these climate stresses, species exist that are adapted to and thrive in the most stressful of locations.
+There are many species that are adapted to and thrive in this stressful location.
 For example, the tiny crustacean copepod Tigriopus thrives in very salty, high intertidal tidepools, and many filter feeders find more to eat in wavier and higher flow locations.
-Adapting to such challenging environments gives these species competitive edges in such locations.
+Adapting to such challenging environments allows these organisms to exploit new niches.